lwschm/FAIR_farmland/README.md

 ## 🙏 Acknowledgments

-- Built upon concepts from the FAIR Evaluation Repository
+- OpenAI for the Responses API with structured outputs
-- Uses OpenAI's GPT-4 for intelligent metadata extraction
+- Schema.org for the metadata vocabulary
-- Streamlit for the web interface
+- MarkItDown for PDF processing capabilities
-- The scientific community for farmland data research
+- FAIR principles community for data management standards

 ---

-**Made with 🌾 for better farmland data management**
+**🌾 Making farmland data FAIR, one paper at a time!**